s1imerat/s1imerat/README.md

 👋 Hello there!
-I'm Arthur, a seasoned software engineer with a passion for crafting robust solutions and embracing emerging technologies.
-I've embarked on a new adventure by immersing myself in the vibrant world of open-source software.
-I'm excited to contribute my expertise and collaborate with fellow developers to create impactful solutions.
+I'm Arthur, a student at Universtiy of Toronto studying Mathematics and Economics with a interest in Cybersecurity.
+I've embarked on a new adventure by immersing myself in the vibrant world of reverse engineering, open source inteligence, and cryptography.
+I'm excited to contribute my expertise and collaborate with others to create impactful solutions.

-Stay tuned for updates on my latest projects and contributions—I can't wait to share my journey with you!
+I'm excited to share my adventure with you, so stay tuned for updates on my most recent contributions and initiatives!

 <h3 align="left">Languages and Tools:</h3>